-A recent report from the Legal Aid Justice Center found that one in every six Virginia drivers has a suspended license leading in to the 2019 changes to Virginia’s driving laws.
+Various reports from agencies such as the Virginia Legal Aid Justice Center have found that one in every six Virginia drivers had a suspended license leading in to the 2019 changes to Virginia’s driving laws.

-Worse yet, most Virginia motorists are unaware of how easy it is to suffer a license suspension.
+Worse yet, most Virginia motorists were unaware of how easy it is to suffer a license suspension.

-In this article, we’ll go over the 8 most common reasons for the Virginia DMV to suspend your license.
+In this article, we’ll go over a few common reasons that the Virginia DMV might suspend your license.

 We’ll also talk about how you can get your license reinstated once your suspension period is over.